XMPro/Multi-Agent/docs/architecture/agent_architecture.md

    - `created_at`: Timestamp indicating when this agent instance was created, useful for tracking the agent's lifespan and history.

 3. **Operational State**:
-   - `plan_prompt`: Represents the current plan or task the agent is working on.
+   - `task_prompt`: Represents the task the agent is working on.
    - `user_prompt`: Stores the most recent input or query from the user, providing immediate context for the agent's actions.

 An Agent Instance is linked to its corresponding Agent Profile, inheriting all the profile's characteristics while maintaining its own unique state and context.
 This allows for multiple instances of the same agent type (profile) to operate independently, each with its own current state and task focus.